Access free Cass County public records on anyone today.

 Phone: 816-380-8118

-Citizens’ Rights & Using Cass County Public Records Responsibly
+Citizens’ Rights & Utilizing Cass County Public Records Ethically

-• U.S. Equal Employment Opportunity Commission (EEOC) — Opportunities for employment, education, and housing cannot be taken away because of information obtain in public records.
+- U.S. Equal Employment Opportunity Commission (EEOC) — Opportunities for employment, education, and housing cannot be taken away because of information obtained in public records.25

 Some of the responsibilities include:

-• Respecting and not misusing the information obtained from public record, as it’s intended for personal or professional use only
+- Respecting and not misusing the information obtained from public records, as it’s intended for personal or professional use only

 When using public records for personal purposes, it’s important to respect the privacy of others.
 Only search for information pertaining to closely related individuals.
 Don’t use public records to gather information for malicious purposes such as identity theft or stalking.